Luis-spec/faq/myMulticharNewESXInstructions.md

 end)
 ```
-### 7. Be sure your identifier/owner columns in your database are at least a varchar(60).
+### 7. Only for myMulticharNewESX: Be sure your identifier/owner columns in your database are at least a varchar(60).
 You have to do this for every table, where an identifier is saved.
 If the column is already a varchar(60) or higher, than you can skip this step for this column
 ### Tutorial: https://youtu.be/USbWHihndg0

 ### 8. Set up your Config.Tables.
 All tables from your database, where identifiers are saved (also when the column name is owner, license...) have to be inserted there.